contentful/forma-36/MIGRATION.md

 #### How to migrate your Asset components

-To migrate Asset component to v4, you must update the import.
+To migrate the Asset component to v4, you must update the import.
 It changes from this:

 ```tsx
 import { Asset } from '@contentful/forma-36-react-components';